Benjaminatedu/Rust-Platformer/README.md

 ## Demo

-Check out the [software demo video](http://youtube.link.goes.here) for a 4-5 minute demonstration of the software running and a walkthrough of the code.
-The focus of the demo is to share what I learned about the Rust language syntax.
+Check out the [software demo video](http://youtube.link.goes.here) for a 1 minute demonstration of the software running.

 ## Development Environment